rfabbri/pd-macambira/externals/grill/pool/readme.txt

 Version history:

+0.2.2:
+- fixed serious bug with clearing values and dirs. e.g. "clrall" and "clrrec" messages.

 0.2.1:
 - fixed "cntsub"... directories in current directory have been forgotten
 - store/create also empty dirs with file I/O